mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 ---

 ### Developer API
-The option **Developer API** allows to generate queries through a RESTful API based on *SDMX 2.1* standard, for both structural and data information of a current data table or chart view.
+The option **Developer API** allows to generate queries through a RESTful API based on *SDMX 2.1* standard, for both **structural and data information** from a current table or chart view.
-Both Data query and staructure query are generated according to the current data selection.
+Both Data query and structure query are generated according to the current data selection.
 Changing the data selection (using filters) will dynamically change the generated data and structure queries.
+There is an option for generating the data query in **"Flat"** or **"Time series"** format.
+There is an option to **copy** each query in the user's clipboard.

 ![Developer API](/images/de-api.png)

-There is an option for generating the data query in **"Flat"** or **"Time series"** format.
-There is a button option, for each query, to **copy** the related query in the clipboard of the user.